pocomane/brewed-in-the-apocalypse/bita.md

 The players and the scenarist must perform what the result text demands when it is triggered.
-They can not decide to skip the result if triggered, and can not obatain the results until the trigger happened.
+They can not decide to skip the result if triggered, and can not obtain the results until the trigger happened.

 To gain confidence with the move concept, we here review some ones that probably could be completely omitted as obvious them are.
 A session itself is started by